thvoigtmann/mctspy/docs/models.rst

         \partial_t\phi(t) + \phi(t) + \hat h_{t0}([\boldsymbol B])\int_0^t
         m(t-t')\partial_{t'}\phi(t')\,dt' = 0

-    with setting :math`\hat h=h`.
+    with setting :math:`\hat h=h`.
 In this form, the model implemented here is the one used by Brader et al. [Brader2009]_.
 Note that since the memory kernel is evaluated at time :math:`t-t'`, this model implies two strain reduction factors, one given by :math:`\boldsymbol B_{t,t'}`,